Anti capitalist, feminist, eco-socialist & anti-racist

-The Socialist Alliance is a federally registered political party, with state registration in New South Wales, Victoria and Tasmania and regularly participates in elections.
-We have two local councillors — Sam Wainwright in Fremantle, Western Australia (pictured left) and Sue Bolton in Moreland, Melbourne, Victoria (pictured right).
+The Socialist Alliance is a federally registered political party, with state registration in New South Wales, Victoria, Tasmania and Western Australia and regularly participates in elections.
+We have two local councillors — Sam Wainwright in Fremantle, Western Australia and Sue Bolton in Moreland, Melbourne, Victoria.

 The Socialist Alliance stands candidates to give a voice to working-class struggle and to meet the need for working-class political representation.
 We believe it is important to participate in election campaigns to win a broader hearing for socialist ideas.

 Socialist Alliance representatives who are elected to political office will take no more than the wage of an average worker, and use their positions to initiate and support community campaigns, give a voice to the struggles of workers and the social movements, fight reactionary policies and promote the mass campaigns that can defeat the attacks on jobs and living standards.